GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ## `properties`

-The `properties` section contains the fields that users see in the GCP Console when they deploy your application.
+The `properties` section contains the fields that users see in the GCP Console when they deploy your app.
 For each property, you can define the following sub-properties.

 ### `title`